-- Tamoxifen, prescribed after breast cancer treatment, can lead to crystalline depostis in the retina.
+- Tamoxifen, prescribed after breast cancer treatment, can lead to crystalline deposits in the retina.

-- Cocaine has been shown to lead to retinal artery occlusion, and rapid and often irreversable loss of vision.
+- Cocaine has been shown to lead to retinal artery occlusion, and rapid and often irreversible loss of vision.

 Drugs that may cause the Eye to Hemorrhage